HomePage Path

 ST 817-948 Gloucestershire England

-Newington Bagpath Castle Mound Newington Bagpath Castle Mound is a medieval earthwork motte and bailey fortress, standing against the steep banks of the Little Avon River.
-The low flat-topped motte is composed of small stones and surrounded by a wide ditch which fades out on the escarpment.
-With no trace of a bailey, to the north the mound is damaged by quarrying and the ditch is partially infilled.
-There is a small rectangular building platform immediately to the north and the disused church of St Bartholomew's, could possibly stand in the bailey.
+Newington Bagpath Castle Mound Newington Bagpath Castle Mound is a medieval earthwork motte or possibly a small stone tower.
+Standing against the steep banks of the Little Avon River, the low flat-topped mound is surrounded by a wide ditch, that ends at the escarpment.
+There is no trace of a bailey but immediately to the north is a small rectangular building platform.
+The northern ramp across the ditch could be contemporary with later quarrying and the steep western side of the ditch could indicate the original entrance point.
+A pit dug into the centre of the mound displayed rubble and possible vaulting and to the north-west is the disused Church of St Bartholomew.
 Across Hay Bottom is Lasborough Castle and 4 miles east is Beverstone Castle.

 Street Map